jessicarogobete/AWS-Sentinel-2-download-and-process/README.md

 # AWS-Sentinel-2-download-and-process

 ## What is it?
-This project downloads Sentinel-2 data using an AWS EC2 instance, processes the L1C data to L2A data, then estimates biophysical parameters from the L2A data.
+This project downloads Sentinel-2 data using an AWS EC2 instance, processes the L1C data to L2A data with Sen2cor, then estimates biophysical parameters from the L2A data.
 The main script uploads each level of data to your chosen S3 bucket.
+Currently an AMI which works with this script is available as Sentinel-2 SL2P.

 ## Installation Instructions